mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ~~~~~

 * Verify the signature on the GroupInfo object.
-The signature uses
+The signature input comprises
-  the label `"GroupInfo"` and its content comprises all of the fields in the
-  GroupInfo object except the signature field.
-The public key and
+  all of the fields in the GroupInfo object except the signature field.
+The
-  algorithm are taken from the credential in the leaf node of the
+  public key and algorithm are taken from the credential in the leaf node of the
   member with KeyPackageRef `signer`.
-If there is no matching leaf
+If there is no matching leaf node, or if
-  node, or if signature verification fails, return an error.
+  signature verification fails, return an error.

 * Verify the integrity of the ratchet tree.